 The GeoHumanities is an umbrella term that has emerged internationally over the last two/three years to signal the growing interdisciplinary engagement between Geography and arts and humanities disciplines.
 It has been driven by recent developments in theory (e.g. the ‘spatial’ and ‘mobilities’ turns; the idea of the Anthropocene), politics (e.g. the increasing urgency of environmental issues, or questions of territory, borders and displacement), data (e.g. the embrace of geo-coded data and Geographic Information Systems [GIS]), and practice (e.g. the Public GeoHumanities, cultural ecologies, site specific performance art, or the creative use of locative media).
 However, the GeoHumanities also stem from a much longer intellectual history, being rooted in the pre-disciplinary origins of Geography and its ‘earth writing’.
 For more information on GeoHumanities activities, including our upcoming events, art commissions, and discussions, please see the GeoHumanities Forum.

-Amy edits the GeoHumanities Forum (email her with any news or to propose a blog post), and is a committee member for the Association for the Study of Literature and the Environment.
+Amy edits the GeoHumanities Forum (email her with any news or to propose a blog post), and is an executive committee member for the Association for the Study of Literature and the Environment.
 She ran the White Rose project Hearts of Oak: Caring for British Woodlands, founded the cultural geography cinema PASSENGERFILMS, and has twice won the top annual award from the BFFS for innovative educational cinema programming.

 Twitter link: @amycutler1985